-Information about the Specialist Language Examination at the Medical Association North Rhine
+Information about the Specialist Language Examination at the North Rhine State Chamber of Physicians

-The Medical Association North Rhine took over the specialist language examination for the district governments Düsseldorf and Cologne on 1 January 2014.
-The takeover of the specialist language examination for foreign doctors by the Medical Association North Rhine goes back to a decision of the North Rhine-Westphalian government.
+The North Rhine State Chamber of Physicians took over the specialist language examination for the district governments Düsseldorf and Cologne on 1 January 2014.
+The takeover of the specialist language examination for foreign doctors by the North Rhine State Chamber of Physicians goes back to a decision of the North Rhine-Westphalian government.
 Previously in North Rhine, officials of the district governments had set the specialist language examination.
 The test is based on the model of an OSCE examination.

 Course of the proceedings